-In Kochi, the biggest producer of yuzu in Japan, yuzu is an extremely important ingredient in local cooking.
-The entire fruit is used, with the juice, known as Yuzusu or Yunosu, being used in a similar way to lemon juice and the peel as a seasoning.
-Yuzu offers a refreshing flavour and adds colour to a dish.
-You can purchase yuzu at a street market like the Sunday Market or in any supermarket.
-The people of Kochi love yuzu so much that it's made its way into many of the local dishes, and therefore onto the menus of the restaurants in Kochi.
+Since Kochi is the biggest producer of yuzu in Japan, it's no surprise that it is an important ingredient in local cuisine.
+Cooks use the entire fruit, from the juice (called yuzusu or yunosu ) which is used in a similar way to lemon juice, to the peel, which is grated and used as a seasoning.
+Yuzu gives any dish a refreshing kick and adds a pretty dash of color.
+The people of Kochi love yuzu so much that it's made its way into many of the local dishes and menus of restaurants around the prefecture.

 Umaji-mura Nokyo - Yuzu-no-Mori Factory

-Address: 3888-4 Umaji, Umaji Village, Aki-gun
+Address: 3888-4 Umaji, Umaji Village, Aki-Gun

-Hours: 8:30am to 5:00pm
+Hours: 8:30am - 5:00pm

 Open year round (except for the period around New Year's)